nikomatsakis/intro-to-rust.edu/index.md

 ---

 .page-center[
-> We had a lot of ideas to improve performance, but we were hesitant to introduce them into critical systems given the risk of subtle bugs.
-With Rust, we achieved double-digit percentage performance improvements. **Rust’s type system gave us the confidence to make those optimizations without worry.**
+> We had a lot of ideas to improve performance, but we were hesitant to introduce them into critical systems given the risk of subtle bugs.<br><br>
+>
+> With Rust, we achieved up to double-digit percentage performance improvements.
+Rust’s type system provides a structure which we used to safely optimize our code.<br><br>
-> <br/><br/>
+>
-> .small[— Seth Markle, S3 Senior Principal Engineer, 2022]
+> .small[— Seth Markle, S3 Senior Principal Engineer, S3]
 ]

 ???